stemjust4u/ina219/README.md

 Use `$ sudo i2cdetect -y 1` to check the address.

-The pi-ina219 has wake/sleep modes but it only uses 0.9mA to begin with.
-In sleep mode it dropped to 0.2mA.
+The pi-ina219 has wake/sleep modes but mine measured <1mA to begin with.
+Sleep mode dropped it to near 0.

 # Pin Connection
 ​In $ sudo raspi-config make sure I2C is enabled in the interface.